 Remember, the primary purpose of the program is educational, and the participant is the principal beneficiary.
 Benefits to the sponsor are a secondary by-product of the program.

-To help you find just the right word when talking about the Science Education Programs at ORNL, here is a quick reference list:
+To help you find just the right word when talking about the Science Education and Workforce Development Programs at ORNL, here is a quick reference list:

 |Terms to Use for Non-Employee Participants||Terms to Avoid|